jennangocha/HRPayroll/README.txt

 CHINMOY KANTI DHAR (ID: 983926)
 Responsible for developing "Report Module" use case for Payroll framework.
 Design and developed report creation framework which is easy to use and extend.
 Used Design Pattern:
-	1. Singleton
+	1. Singleton - created the connection String for db connection
-	2. Factory
+	2. Factory - to choose the export report type(excel,PDF)
-	3. Strategy
+	3. Strategy - to display four type report (Branch, Department, Employee, Salary) data in a same window
-	4. Template
+	4. Template - to create different types of Payslip PDF
-	5. Facade
+	5. Facade - used to create pdf and excel object based
-	6. Adapter
+	6. Adapter - for database